You probably spend at least some of your day wiping down counters, scrubbing the grill and cleaning the coffee grinder.

-We thought so.
-Here are a whole slew of cleaning hacks to make your life easier.
+If those chores feel like a pain, we have a slew of cleaning hacks to make life easier.

 Use a caddy for your supplies

 It may not necessarily be a hack, but having a cleaning caddy is a smart move.
 When all your bottles, rags and other supplies are in one place, it makes it quick and easy to get the work done.

 For tips on making your own cleaning supplies to fill the caddy, check out “Never Buy These 7 Overpriced Cleaning Products Again.”

 Discover amazing uses for vinegar

 This isn’t just one cleaning hack, but six.
 Most of them are hands-off.
 Here are a few of the miraculous things a little vinegar can do:

 - Soak the exhaust filters from above your stove in a mixture of vinegar and water to remove the cooked-on gunk.
 After soaking, rinse and return.